Titanised mesh implants for reconstructive and plastic surgery

 2 Lehle K., Lohn S. Verbesserung des Langzeitverhaltens von Implantaten und anderen Biomaterialien auf Kunststoffbasis durch plasmaaktivierte Gasphasenabscheidung (PACVD), Abschlussbericht Forschungsverbund “Biomaterialien (FORBIOMAT II)”, 149–173, 2002

 You have questions regarding titanised mesh implants?
-Please use our contact form or give us a call
+Please use our contact form.

 Dr. Donato Casella talks about breast reconstruction with mesh implant.